Camping at Fallen Leaf Lake with Dogs

 Cinnamon-colored black bear at Fallen Leaf Lake

-Bear photographed at safe distance at Fallen Leaf Campground with my Sony 6400 with a 70-350mm Telephoto Lens
+Bear sighting at Fallen Leaf Campground photographed from a safe distance with my Sony 6400 with a 70-350mm Telephoto Lens

 Nestled in the Sierra Nevada off Highway 89, Fallen Leaf Lake is a haven for nature lovers and outdoor enthusiasts.
-Best of all, it is dog friendly!
+Best of all, it’s dog-friendly!
 Whether you love to hike, kayak, or paddle board with your dog, Fallen Leaf Lake offers a quieter alternative to the bustling shores of Lake Tahoe.
-There are over 200 sites including a handful of yurts (no dogs inside the yurts), flushing toilets, coin operated showers, and a store for camping essentials such as firewood and ice.
-Of course, like much of California, in the summer and especially on weekends, it can be hard to reserve a campsite.
-So plan early, go during the week, or be flexible and look for those last minute cancellations.
+There are over 200 sites, including a handful of yurts (no dogs inside the yurts), flushing toilets, coin operated showers, and a store for camping essentials such as firewood and ice.
+Of course, like much of California, it can be challenging to reserve a campsite in the summer, especially on weekends.
+So plan early, go during the week, or be flexible and look for those last-minute cancellations.

 HIKING

 Fallen Leaf Lake is surrounded by miles of trails, many of which are dog-friendly.
-Whether you’re looking for a leisurely stroll along the lake’s edge or a challenging hike up to the surrounding peaks, there’s something for everyone!
-The campground is also close to the Glen Alpine and Mt Tallac trailheads which are part of Desolation Wilderness.
+Whether you’re looking for a stroll along the lake’s edge or a challenging hike up to the surrounding peaks, there’s something for everyone!
+The campground is also close to the Glen Alpine and Mt Tallac trailheads, which are part of Desolation Wilderness.
 Although we come across other dogs and people on these trails, they never feel overly crowded.
-There are still plenty of peaceful solitary moments to savor the the mountain air and sounds of nature.
+There are still plenty of peaceful, solitary moments to savor the mountain air and sounds of nature.

 PADDLING